 Is Georgia a no-fault accident state?

 No, Georgia is an “at-fault” state.
 This means that unlike no-fault states, all drivers in Georgia are liable for their share of injuries, property damage and other costs resulting from a car accident.
 Typically, the money owed comes from each driver’s insurance company.

-For this reason, determining fault in an Atlanta car accident is extremely important, yet often complex and highly contested.
+For this reason, determining fault in a Georgia car accident is extremely important, yet often complex and highly contested.
 As a victim, you must be able to prove that the other driver was responsible for the accident and your injuries.